Evens-McMullan House

-The Evens-McMullan House (also known as Magnolia Manor) is a historic residence in Greenville, Alabama.
+The Evens-McMullan House (also known as Magnolia Manor) is a historic residence in Greenville, Alabama, United States.
 It was built in the late 1860s by Holden Evens, a lumberman who specially selected the timber used in its construction.
 It was purchased in 1891 by Frank McMullen, a Greenville jeweler.

 The house is two stories and follows the basic I-house form, but with a front-facing gable and a pair of one-story wings off the rear.
 The front porch has Victorian latticed supports and spandrels.
 The interior features a curved staircase in the entry hall.

 The house was listed on the National Register of Historic Places in 1986.